DETAILED ACTION

 Regarding Claim 18, Chen discloses An arrangement for providing retinal ERG stimulus and heating ([Abstract]; [0005] “heating”; [0040] “stimulus”), the arrangement comprising at least one processor ([Abstract] “processor”) and at least one light source for providing at least a stimulus beam ([0040] “stimulus such as light (e.g. from a light source such as a laser”) to induce an ERG signal from a target area of the retina ([0040] “ERG measures voltages (or biopotentials)…electrical signal generated by photoreceptors of a retina…”);

-…”) for elevating the temperature of at least the target area ([0038] “cause tissue heating over a region defined by the large spot”), wherein the processor ([Abstract] “processor”) is configured
+the arrangement additionally comprising a heating system (Fig 2B; [0038] “treatment beam…generated by a treatment source 102”, “to cause uniform tissue heating…”) for elevating the temperature of at least the target area ([0038] “cause tissue heating over a region defined by the large spot”), wherein the processor ([Abstract] “processor”) is configured

-to receive a retinal ERG signal induced by the stimulus beam during retinal heating ([0040] “ERG measures voltages (or biopotentials)…electrical signal generated by photoreceptors of a retina…”), to determine, based on said ERG signal, one or more indicators being indicative of a temperature of the retina [0018] “fits on the initial ERG data and the first ERG data…wherein the line describes the relationship between retinal temperature and laser power values.”), and to control the heating system based on said one or more indicators ([0018] “generating a lookup table that correlates laser power values to ERG signal data or retinal temperatures.”; [0034] computer 109 may control treatment beam source 102… to deliver the treatment laser…with desired treatment parameters”; [0042]) said one or more indicators comprising at least an amplitude of the ERG signal (Fig 4A; [0040] “an a-wave 410 and a b-wave 420”, amplitude shown; [0040] incorporated by reference--Pitkänen: Figure 2B caption “…response recorded…kinetics and amplitude”)(Examiner notes that Pitkänen et. al., “A Novel Method for Mouse Retinal Temperature Determination Based on ERG Photoresponses” Figure 2B is the same as Chen’s Figure 4A, and has been incorporated by reference in Chen at [0040].) or the kinetics of the ERG signal ([0018]; Fig 4A kinetics of a-wave and b-wave shown for 440 and 430; [0040] incorporated by reference--Pitkänen: Figure 2B caption “…response recorded…shows accelerated kinetics”), wherein
+to receive a retinal ERG signal induced by the stimulus beam during retinal heating ([0040] “ERG measures voltages (or biopotentials)…electrical signal generated by photoreceptors of a retina…”), to determine, based on said ERG signal, one or more indicators being indicative of a temperature of the retina [0018] “fits on the initial ERG data and the first ERG data…wherein the line describes the relationship between retinal temperature and laser power values.”), and to control the heating system based on said one or more indicators ([0018] “generating a lookup table that correlates laser power values to ERG signal data or retinal temperatures.”; [0034] computer 109 may control treatment beam source 102… to deliver the treatment laser…with desired treatment parameters”; [0042]) said one or more indicators comprising at least an amplitude of the ERG signal (Fig 4A; [0040] “an a-wave 410 and a b-wave 420”, amplitude shown; [0040] incorporated by reference--Pitkänen: Figure 2B caption “…response recorded…kinetics and amplitude”)(Examiner notes that Pitkänen et. al., “A Novel Method for Mouse Retinal Temperature Determination Based on ERG Photoresponses” Figure 2B is the same as Chen’s Figure 4A, and has been incorporated by reference in Chen at [0040].) or a kinetics of the ERG signal ([0018]; Fig 4A kinetics of a-wave and b-wave shown for 440 and 430; [0040] incorporated by reference--Pitkänen: Figure 2B caption “…response recorded…shows accelerated kinetics”), wherein

-terminate or adjust the retinal heating if the kinetics decelerates to a kinetics value that is slower than a previously determined kinetics by over a predetermined threshold amount (Examiner notes that as recited in the alternative, this limitation is not necessary to be present in order for the metes and bounds of the claim to be satisfied.)
+Chen does not specifically disclose if the amplitude of the ERG signal during the retinal heating decreases below a predetermined threshold relative to a previously determined reference ERG response amplitude determined for the same retina or terminate or reduce the retinal heating if the kinetics of the ERG signal decelerates to a kinetics value that is slower than a previously determined kinetics determined for the same retina by over a predetermined threshold amount (Examiner notes that as recited in the alternative, the limitation after “or” is not necessary to be present in order for the metes and bounds of the claim to be satisfied.)

-Regarding Claim 19, Chen discloses as described above The arrangement of claim 18.
+Regarding Claim 19, Chen in view of Pitkänen discloses as described above The arrangement of claim 18.
 For the remainder of Claim 19, Chen discloses wherein the arrangement is configured to run a calibration protocol (Fig 9, [0049] “pre-treatment evaluation of an eye of a patient.”) and determine, as an indicator ([0018] “generating a lookup table…”), the temperature elevation per unit heating power for the target area of a fundus ([0018] “the line describes the relationship between retinal temperature and laser power values.“; “…C=Xβ+ε, where C is retinal temperature, X is a power value for the treatment laser, β is a regression coefficient, and c is an error term.“)(Examiner notes that the equation can be solved for temperature elevation per unit heating power), and use said indicator to control the heating system to provide a calibrated heating power to elevate the temperature of the retina ([All of 0042] “Prediction model….predict a power…The processor may be used to control the power of the light source 510.”).

 14. Regarding Claim 20, Chen discloses as described above The arrangement of claim 19.
 For the remainder of Claim 20, Chen discloses wherein the processor ([Abstract] “processor”) is configured to: